jakoschiko/dicetest/README.md

 ### Environment variables

 You can use environment variables to configure your tests without changing the source code.
 See the documentation of `Dicetest` for a full list of supported environment variables.
-Here some examples:
+Here are some examples:

 * You want to debug the counterexample of `mytest` with its run code (copied from the test result):
 ```text